Arago by Rigsters

 Besides manual control options, Arago provides several automatic capture modes for generating ideal coverage.
 Pathfinding algorithms ensure fastest and safest travel around an object.

 Intuitive 3D interface mirrors the physical environment to assists in safe motion and object detection.
-It offers flexible motion path configuration and expandable capture preset library.
+It offers flexible trajectory configuration and expandable capture preset library.

 High speed and repeatability are ideal for capturing items in large quantities.
 Configurable data management features mitigate the need for tedious manual structuring.

 Full control for up to 6 digital cameras for synchronised capture along with 15 kg payload.
 Controller software includes camera agnostic or expanded Nikon tethering control.